Skip to content

 v1 Image URLs

-After you migrate to Resizer v2, it’s possible that v1 image URLs may still exist that Google bots are still crawling.
+After you migrate to Resizer v2, it is possible that v1 image URLs may still exist and Google bots are still crawling them.
 Additionally, the migration may accidentally miss v1 image URLs.
 Resizer v2 is in General Availability on Production.
 We are adding a redirect so that v1 URLs automatically redirect to v2.

 • You are able to run PageBuilder locally and make changes to your feature bundle.